nih-cfde/c2m2/draft-C2M2_specification_with_Levels/Level_0_popout.assets_and_asset_manifest_deliverable.md

-CFDE will offer DCCs several alternative metadata submission formats, all of which will be automatically interoperable with the C2M2 ecosystem.
-These alternative formats are arranged in levels tiered according to increasing complexity, reflecting anticipated differences in the relative richness of metadata available to different DCCs at any particular time.
+CFDE will offer DCCs several alternative metadata submission formats, all of which will be automatically interoperable with the C2M2 system.
+These alternative formats are arranged in levels tiered according to increasing complexity, reflecting anticipated differences in the relative richness of metadata producible by different DCCs at any particular time.
 The general expectation will be that the metadata submitted and managed by a DCC will be able to transition, over time, through increasingly rich C2M2 modeling levels -- enabling increasingly powerful